March 3, 2026

-One of the most asked questions by working professionals while appearing for the CAT exam is, "Should I quit my job to prepare for CAT exam?"
-To tackle this condition, we have provided the following solutions, especially curated by our experts who train all categories of CAT exam aspirants.
+One of the most frequently asked questions among working professionals when appearing for the CAT exam is, "Should I quit my job to prepare for the CAT exam?"

 As a working professional, it isn't easy to spare time for preparation, especially for the CAT exam.